-A lot is riding on the project.
-Industry experts say it's a test for whether the nuclear industry can build new plants without the same delays and soaring costs that happened when the first generation of plants was built decades ago.
+Much rides on the project.
+Industry officials ranging from Fanning to U.S. Energy Secretary Steven Chu acknowledge it’s a test for whether the nuclear industry can construct new plants without the chronic delays and cost overruns seen in the last round of construction decades ago.

 (Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)

 - Stretches and exercises for carpal tunnel syndrome